knative/docs/serving/samples/thumbnailer-go/README.md

 ## Deploying the app to Knative

-From this point, you can either build the app yourself and then deploy it, or you can deploy a prebuilt image of the app.
+From this point, you can either deploy a prebuilt image of the app, or build the app locally and then deploy it.

 ### Deploying a prebuilt image